AmitMeisner/GoStudy/README.md

-# GoStudy, time to track your study habits and GoStusy!
+# GoStudy, time to track your study habits and GoStudy!

 # Home Tab
 The function measures study time of a specific course in a specific resource.